terales/blackbird-docs/src/content/docs/apps/Contentful.mdx

 ### Entry tasks

-- **Get entry tasks** returns a list of tasks for the specified entry.
+- **Search entry tasks** returns a list of tasks based on the specified filters.
 - **Get entry task** returns details of a specific task.
 - **Update entry task** updates an entry task with new details.